Frequently Asked Questions

 Is there a suggested value for the art?

-Think of it this way: someone put a fair amount of effort, life experience, skill and talent into making that piece of art you’re buying with your art.
+Think of it this way: someone put a fair amount of effort, life experience, skill and talent into making that piece of art you you see in the Tiny Gallery.
 Surely you want to put at least that much care into making a great work of art to make the trade?

 But, is there a dollar amount that is too small, and a dollar amount that is too high?